FreeWillaert/altimeter-neo4j-graphql/scanner/README.md

 To get around this, assume the 'AWSControlTowerExecution' role from a principal in the master account, and then bootstrap and deploy.

+NOTE: Since CDK uses a CDK deploy role for executing the Cloudformation Stacks, this still fails.
+Therefore, encryption of the output S3 bucket is disabled (at least for now).

 # Welcome to this CDK Python project!